 From there we boarded our cruise ship – Særún – for a 2 hour “Viking Sushi” cruise in Breiðafjörður Bay.
 The bay separates the region of the Westfjords (Vestfirðir) from the south of the country.

-Islands in Breiðafjörður Bay
+Breiðafjörður Bay

 We saw breathtaking views of thousands of tiny islands, sea birds, and the pristine waters of the bay.
-The captain describes the islands and birds via loudspeaker.
+The captain described the islands and birds via loudspeaker.
 Many of the islands are made up of basalt columns.
 Basalt is volcanic rock formed when lava rapidly cools.
 While usually basalt columns are vertical, the bay has examples of both vertical and horizontal.

-We saw black-legged kittiwakes, Eurasian oystercatchers, European shags and even two white-tailed eagles!
+We saw black-legged kittiwakes, Eurasian oystercatchers, European shags, and even two white-tailed eagles!
 It was too early in the season to see puffins.

-Breeding black-legged kittiwakes
+Breeding black-legged kittiwakes in nest

-Eurasian oystercatcher on the hunt
+Eurasian oystercatcher walking

-Eurasian oystercatcher on the hunt
+Eurasian oystercatcher

 European shags